GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 5: Contracts: Paginated GET request for a contract with 9 Subaward reports, and page size of 2.
-Search is executed when the contractNumber is provided in the query parameters.
-One element is returned for each Subaward report.</summary>
+<summary>Example 6: Paginated GET request for a contract with nine subcontract reports and two pages.
+Search is executed with a Contract ID (PIID) in the query parameters.
+One element is returned for each subcontract report.</summary>
 <p>
 <code><pre>
 {